 The church was built in 1845 with reused stones from the former Arkesia colony.

-Marble columns inside the church come from the early Christian basilica of Agia Anastasia, which dates back near the year 400.
-The church is the center of the great feast on the day of Assumption of the Blessed Virgin Mary (August 15).
+Marble columns inside the church come from the early Christian basilica of Agia Anastasia, dating back to the year 400.
+The church is the center of the great feast on the day of the Assumption of the Blessed Virgin Mary (August 15).

-No matter where you are on the streets of the town, you are never out of view of the rocky cliffs.
+No matter where you are on the town’s streets, you are never out of view of the rocky cliffs.
 And if you are looking for something else to do, you can visit the folklore museum, where you can find traditional lace, ancient craft tools, and musical instruments such as the laouto and lira.

 And Another Village Similar To Cinque Terre, Italy

 Olympos is located on a majestic hill north of Karpathos.
-Recently, a road was constructed leading to the village but before that (which was not too long ago, the village was about as isolated as it gets and there is no wonder tourism hasn’t found the village yet.
-Before the construction, you could only reach this picturesque village by the sea, and not many tourists made the trip.
+Before the construction, you could only reach this picturesque village by sea, and not many tourists made the trip.
+Recently, a road was constructed leading to the village, but before that (not too long ago, the village was about as isolated as it gets, and there is no wonder tourism hasn’t found the village yet.

-Now, with its beautiful setting a calm atmosphere, we think the Karpathians of that day and age achieved what they were after, an oasis to escape to and a perfect preservation of a great island.
+With its beautiful setting and calm atmosphere, we think the Karpathians of that day and age achieved what they were after, an oasis to escape to and the perfect preservation of a grand island.

 And, like many spots on this island, the day of Ascension is also celebrated here, so if you are traveling during this time, you will have plenty of options to choose from for your celebration.

-All you have to do now is decide, will all 5 of these greek islands make your list?
+All you have to do now is decide, will all of these non-touristy Greek islands make your list?
 If not, which ones will you travel to?